Comadreja/js-for-gamedev/en/01-intro/index.md

-# The work environment
+# The working environment

 ## The command line

 The command line is an application for communicating with the operating system through written commands.
 A major part of web development tools are console applications, that is, applications whose interface is conceived to be used through a command line.

-Generally speaking, you do not need to install command lines from any other developers because operating systems feature their own.
+Generally speaking, you need not install command lines from 3rd-party developers because operating systems feature their own.
 Check one of these guides on how to launch these applications depending on your operating system:

 - In case you are working on  [Windows](http://www.howtogeek.com/235101/10-ways-to-open-the-command-prompt-in-windows-10/).